Twisted $S^1$ stability and positive scalar curvature obstruction on fiber bundles: Introduction

 \begin{example} $\quad$

-(a) (\cite{Zei}, Theorem 1.5) Let $E$ be a $F$-bundle over $B$, where $E$ is spin, $F$ has non-vanishing Rosenberg index and $B$ is a closed aspherical manifold whose fundamental group has finite asymptotic dimension.
+(a) (\cite{HPS15}, Corollary 4.5) Let $E$ be an $F$-bundle over $B$, where $E$ is spin, $F$ has non-vanishing Rosenberg index and $B$ is a closed surface with $B\ne S^2, \mathbb{R}\mathbb{P}^2$.
 Then $E$ has non-vanishing Rosenberg index and hence carries no PSC metric.

+(b) (\cite{Zei}, Theorem 1.5) Let $E$ be an $F$-bundle over $B$, where $E$ is spin, $F$ has non-vanishing Rosenberg index and $B$ is an aspherical manifold whose fundamental group has finite asymptotic dimension.
+Then $E$ has non-vanishing Rosenberg index and hence carries no PSC metric.

-(b) (\cite{HS06}, Proposition 6.1) Let $E$ be a $F$-bundle over $B$, where $E$ is spin, $F$ and $B$ are enlargeable spin manifold of even dimension.
+(c) (\cite{HS06}, Proposition 6.1) Let $E$ be an $F$-bundle over $B$, where $E$ is spin, $F$ and $B$ are enlargeable spin manifolds of even dimension.
 If the short exact sequence

 splits as